 top of page

-After plenty of testing and documentation during the past 35 years at Arborcrest Gardens, here are our Top 12 Vegetables to grow each summer in the high country of the Blue Ridge Mountains (and at your home garden elsewhere!).
+After plenty of testing and documentation during the past 35 years at Arborcrest, here are our Top 12 Vegetables to grow each summer in the high country (and at your home garden elsewhere!).

 Brandywine Tomato: This heirloom tomato is a top pick due to its ability

 to tolerate our cooler, wetter climate.
-It boasts a perfect balance of sweetness and
+It has the perfect balance of sweetness and

 acidity, and it’s perfectly sized for a classic tomato sandwich.
 Of the 40 varieties

-we’ve tested, the Brandywine takes the cake (and sandwich!) for the richest flavor
+we’ve tested, Brandywine takes the cake (and sandwich!) for the richest flavor

 Green Brussels SproutsWith plenty of sun and well-drained soil,